-Dashain is the longest and the most important festival of Nepal.
-Generally Dashain falls in late September to mid October, right after the monsoon season in Nepal.
-Dashain gets many different nick names as Dasara, Bada Dashain, Vijaya Dashain, Durga Puja, all of which mean the same thing, Dashain, a day of Victory over Demons.
+Dashain is the longest and the most important festival in Nepal.
+Generally, Dashain falls in late September to mid-October, right after the monsoon season in Nepal.
+Dashain gets many different nicknames as Dasara, Bada Dashain, Vijaya Dashain, Durga Puja, all of which mean the same thing, Dashain, a day of Victory over Demons.

 According to the legend, the bloodthirsty Goddess, Durga conquered evils on the Dashain day.
-Huge amount of animal sacrifices take place during the festival in temples and in home to please the Goddess Durga.
+A huge amount of animal sacrifices take place during the festival in temples and in-home to please the Goddess Durga.
 Some people may take such animal sacrifices negatively but they might forget how they came by their meat on their plate!
-There are lots of western countries consuming mass amount of meat, animals are sluttered in factories by the hundreds and thousands.
+There are lots of western countries consuming mass amounts of meat, animals are slaughtered in factories by hundreds and thousands.
 The final day of the festival is known as `Tika, a day on which the elder ones give `Tika to the younger ones and to other relatives who come for their blessings.